3 Tips for Investing Wisely in a 529 Plan

 If you are a DIY 529 investor, here are 3 quick tips for you:

-The whole idea behind age based investing is to essentially set it and forget it.
-These plans are not perfect, but for the hands off DIY investor they can serve them very well by systematically making the portfolio more conservative and less risky as college approaches.
+The whole idea behind age-based investing is to set it and forget it essentially.
+These plans are not perfect, but for the hands-off DIY investor they can serve them very well by systematically making the portfolio more conservative and less risky as college approaches.

 If you are working with an advisor and/or pay close attention to your portfolio, you certainly may be able to create a more customized portfolio.
 However, many investors are just trying to sock away as much as they can and outsource the asset management for a reasonable fee.
 If this sounds like you, the ready-made age-based option is something you should strongly consider.

-3) Fees matter!
 You will incur lower expenses with direct-sold 529 plans.
-Broker-sold 529s generally have higher annual costs and may include sales charges of anywhere from 1% to 5.75% of your contributions.
+Broker-sold 529s generally have higher annual costs and may include sales charges of 1%-5.75% of your contributions.
 Also, many of the direct-sold 529s invest in index funds with low expense ratios.

 If you are going the do-it-yourself route, make sure to put in the time and effort to invest and research all of your alternatives and set the plan and other investment goals that are important to you.